Rcrossmeister/Rcrossmeister.github.io/_pages/about.md

 - *2024.08*: 📖📖 Invited as the reviewer for **IEEE TKDE** since Aug.
 2024.

-- *2024.07*: 📢📢 My thesis **"Learning with Database's Preference in Text-to-SQL for Large Language Models"** was awarded as Outstanding Undergraduate Thesis.

 - *2024.06*: 🔥🔥 Our text-to-SQL survey **"Next-Generation Database Interfaces: A Survey of LLM-based Text-to-SQL"** has been released.
 Take a look!

    <details>
      <summary>📰📰 History News</summary>

+     2024.07: 📢📢 My thesis "Learning with Database's Preference in Text-to-SQL for Large Language Models" was awarded as Outstanding Undergraduate Thesis.<br>

      2024.05: 🎉🎉 Our paper "Towards Better Question Generation in QA-based Event Extraction" is accepted by ACL 2024.<br>